ansar-a17/the_tahir_project/README.md

 Each transcript was passed to Claude Opus 4.8 (Anthropic) via the Batch API for structured extraction.
 The model generated English short and detailed summaries, identified the primary theme, assigned tags, and extracted Quranic verse citations.

 **4. Metadata enrichment**
-YouTube metadata, PDF matching, duration, and khilafat year were added programmatically and verified manually where needed.
+YouTube metadata, duration, and khilafat year were added programmatically.

-Total pipeline cost: approximately $100 USD in API usage across both transcription and LLM passes.
+Total pipeline cost comes at ~$100 USD in API usage across both transcription and LLM passes.

 ---